Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 Request a new one here.

-History of St George Scuba Club
+St George Scuba Club History

 The St George Scuba Club logo

 The St George Scuba Club was started in 1973 as an offshoot of the St George Spearfishing Club.
 Before 1973, the spearfishing club had numerous scuba divers and had done so since the 1950s.
 However, in 1973 many scuba diver members of the spearfishing club decided to set up a club dedicated to scuba diving and independent of the spearfishing club.
-The main reason for this was that many scuba divers were disallusioned with spearfishing and decided that they did not want to be involved in this activity.
+The main reason for this was that many scuba divers were disillusioned with spearfishing and decided that they did not want to be involved in this activity.
 It was also beneficial to the spearfishing club to no longer have the scuba divers in their club.

 The Club's name comes from the southern Sydney location called St George.
 This name is in general use and came about for the following reason.
 The Sydney basin area is officially the County of Cumberland.
 Within this area, the County is broken up into Parishes.
 The sole use now of these terms is generally to describe land titles (eg Lot 12345, Parish of St George, County of Cumberland).
 The area bounded by Cooks River, Botany Bay, Georges River and Salt Pan Creek was named sometime prior to 1820 as the Parish of St George.
 Unlike most other areas in Sydney, the Parish name has stayed in common use to describe the whole area.